adivarma93/Geomagnetic_Inversion/README.md

-# Time-Dependent Geomagnetic Inversion: Traditional vs. PINN Approach
+# Time-Dependent Geomagnetic Inversion: Physics-based vs. PINN Approach

 This repository contains two complementary approaches to time-dependent geomagnetic field inversion using a truncated spherical harmonic expansion:

-1. **Traditional Physics-Based Inversion** using Tikhonov regularization and B-spline time basis.
+1. **Physics-Based Inversion** using Tikhonov regularization and B-spline time basis.
 2. **Physics-Informed Neural Network (PINN)** that learns the temporal variation of spherical harmonic coefficients by minimizing a physics-based loss.

 ---